Instruction sequence processing operators: Services and Service Families

 \section{Services and Service Families}

 In this section, we introduce service families and a composition operator for service families.
 We start by introducing services.

-It is assumed that a fixed but arbitrary set $\Meth$ of \emph{methods} has been given.
-Methods play the role of commands.
+It is assumed that a fixed but arbitrary non-empty finite set $\Meth$ of \emph{methods} has been given.
 A service is able to process certain methods.
 The processing of a method may involve a change of the service.
 At completion of the processing of a method, the service produces a reply value.
-The set $\Replies$ of \emph{reply values} is the set $\set{\True,\False,\Div}$.
+The set $\Replies$ of \emph{reply values} is the $3$-element set $\set{\True,\False,\Div}$.
+The reply value $\Div$ stands for divergent.

+For example, a service may be able to process methods for pushing a natural number on a stack ($\push{n}$), testing whether the top of the stack equals a natural number ($\topeq{n}$), and popping the top element from the stack ($\pop$).
+Processing of a pushing method or a popping method changes the service, because it changes the stack with which it deals, and produces the reply value $\True$ if no stack overflow or stack underflow occurs and $\False$ otherwise.
+Processing of a testing method does not change the service, because it does not changes the stack with which it deals, and produces the reply value $\True$ if the test succeeds and $\False$ otherwise.
+Attempted processing of a method that the service is not able to process changes the service into one that is not able to process any method and produces the reply $\Div$.

 In \SFA, the algebraic theory of service families introduced below, the following is assumed with respect to services: \begin{itemize} \item a set $\Services$ of services has been given together with: \begin{itemize} \item for each $m \in \Meth$, a total function $\funct{\effect{m}}{\Services}{\Services}$; \item for each $m \in \Meth$, a total function $\funct{\sreply{m}}{\Services}{\Replies}$; \end{itemize} satisfying the condition that there exists a unique $S \in \Services$ with $\effect{m}(S) = S$ and $\sreply{m}(S) = \Div$ for all $m \in \Meth$; \item a signature $\Sig{\Services}$ has been given that includes the following sort: \begin{itemize} \item the sort $\Serv$ of \emph{services}; \end{itemize} and the following constant and operators: \begin{itemize} \item the \emph{empty service} constant $\const{\emptyserv}{\Serv}$; \item for each $m \in \Meth$, the \emph{derived service} operator $\funct{\derive{m}}{\Serv}{\Serv}$; \end{itemize} \item $\Services$ and $\Sig{\Services}$ are such that: \begin{itemize} \item each service in $\Services$ can be denoted by a closed term of sort $\Serv$; \item the constant $\emptyserv$ denotes the unique $S \in \Services$ such that $\effect{m}(S) = S$ and $\sreply{m}(S) = \Div$ for all $m \in \Meth$; \item if closed term $t$ denotes service $S$, then $\derive{m}(t)$ denotes service $\effect{m}(S)$. \end{itemize} \end{itemize}